LispEngineer/fpga-spi-peripherals/README.md

 ## TODO

 * JY-MCU JY-LKM1638 V:1.2
-  * Has 6 enables to daisy chain this module
+  * Has 6 enables to daisy chain this module (or have multiple LED&KEYs sharing the SPI bus).
+  * Expand LED&KEY controller to have a parameterized number of boards, from 1 to 6, and check them in order.

 * 3.5" SPI Display [product](http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520)
   *  [DONE] Update SPI controller: